-The lymph nodes and some surrounding tissue is removed through one long cut (incision) in your armpit.
+All the lymph nodes and some surrounding tissue closely connected are removed through one long cut (incision) in the side of your neck.
 There are many important nerves and vessels in this area, so your surgeon will take great care to prevent damage to them.
 Sometimes however, the cancer is very closely connected with these nerves and vessels, which can lead to some nerve damage.